There are many cool words you can memorize when you get bored with your preferred memory techniques.

 Above all, relax while you are working on every stage.
 The more relaxed you are, the more receptive your mind will be.
 There are some tips on relaxation in the book that you can use and I highly recommend that you do.

-I really enjoy helping you with understanding the Magnetic Memory system and applying it to your situation, so let me know if ever you have any further questions.
+I really enjoy helping you with understanding the Magnetic Memory Method and applying it to your situation, so let me know if ever you have any further questions.
+Or, if you’d like more help, check out my step-by-step guide to memorizing vocabulary.

 And that goes for everyone.
 Feel free to ask me your questions any time.